 Certain persons who are not entitled to appointments as officers of instruction or research but who wish to use the facilities of the University to pursue their own research may be named visiting scholar or visiting scientist.
-This status is conferred by the Associate Provost and Director of the International Students and Scholars Office, on behalf of the Provost, on the recommendation of the dean, director, or department chair in whose academic discipline the proposed visiting scholar/scientist has an interest.
-Recommendations in the Health Sciences require the approval of the Executive Vice President for Health and Biomedical Sciences before they are forwarded to the Associate Provost.
+This status is conferred by the Associate Provost and Director of the International Students and Scholars Office (ISSO), on behalf of the Provost, and on the recommendation of the department chair.

 The title of visiting scholar/scientist is generally reserved for persons in one of the following categories:

-- scholars from American universities and colleges outside the New York metropolitan area who are on leave from their home institutions and who are not teaching at the University or participating in a research project sponsored by it;
+- scholars from foreign academies and universities (or American universities and colleges outside the New York metropolitan area) who are on leave from their home institutions and who are not teaching at the University or participating in a research project sponsored by it;

-- graduate students from other American universities and colleges;
+- graduate students from foreign or domestic universities and colleges;

 - members of research laboratories or institutions; staff and students of foreign academies and universities;

 - officials and former officials of government or non-government organizations, such as the United Nations, and their affiliates;

 - practicing professional and creative artists; and

 - such other persons as will contribute to the intellectual activity of the University, as approved by the Associate Provost on the request of the school, department, institute, or center.

 The Visiting Scholar application page can be accessed by clicking here.